eosdac/EOS-Contract-Security-Audit/Contract information.md

 Parameters:

-*   from : is a type of eosio account_name for the owner of the tokens to burn.
+*   from : is a type of eosio name for the owner of the tokens to burn.
 *   quantity : is a type of eosio asset

 Intent: The intent of {{ burn }} is to allow a user to burn {{ quantity }} tokens that belong to them.